bevansMedia/CodeExamples/README.md

 # CodeExamples
 Various code examples from SALVO.
 SALVO is an RTS game built in the Unity Engine.

-Please note that these are Work-In-Progress scripts and might not be 100% complete.
+Please note that these are Work-In-Progress scripts and <u>might not be 100% complete</u>.

 <b>GlobalFactionDictionaryWindow.cs</b>